 - Educating Capital Health staff about providing care that promotes a sense of safety and empowerment for victims of violence and peer-to-peer support for health care workers.

-When a victim of violence is identified upon admission to the Bristol Myers Squibb Trauma Center at Capital Health Regional Medical Center (RMC), a trauma support counselor (TSC) from the VICTORY program—also a survivor of violence—meets the patient at bedside, as well as the patient's family or other loved ones who provide support.
-The TSC then assesses the need for immediate safety and any emergency non-medical needs (such as shelter or transportation), explains the VICTORY program, and offers voluntary enrollment.
-Upon enrollment, and with the utmost respect for the participant’s privacy and culture, the TSC explains the cycle of violence, reviews the incident that brought the patient to RMC, explores any potential for retaliation, and begins a more comprehensive needs assessment.
+When a victim of violence is identified upon admission to the Bristol Myers Squibb Trauma Center at Capital Health Regional Medical Center (RMC), a trauma outreach specialist (TOS) from the VICTORY program can meet the patient at bedside or after leaving the hospital, as well as the meet with the patient's family or other loved ones who provide support.
+The TOS then assesses the need for immediate safety and any emergency non-medical needs (such as shelter or transportation), explains the VICTORY program and offers voluntary enrollment.
+Upon enrollment, and with the utmost respect for the participant’s privacy and culture, the TOS explains the cycle of violence, reviews the incident that brought the patient to RMC, explores any potential safety barriers and begins a more comprehensive needs assessment.

 Research shows that post-traumatic stress disorder symptoms in victims of violence subside and the likelihood of planned or executed retaliation decreases when the victim’s behavioral health needs are addressed.
 Capital Health’s VICTORY program expands the flexibility and availability of community-based mental health/substance abuse services offered regardless of participants’ ability to pay.
 Each of our partner organizations in the program employs a master's level therapist to offer participants a broader range of expertise and options for care that foster an environment of safety and empowerment.
 From the initial connection at the time of crisis in the trauma center, VICTORY participants experience a comprehensive continuum of voluntary care, from crisis response and emergency planning to case management that addresses mental health/ substance abuse treatment and other needs.